Valhalla train crash: Aftermath

 As a result of the crash, Harlem Line service was suspended between Pleasantville and North White Plains.
 On the afternoon of February 4, the day after the incident, the NTSB gave permission for Metro-North crews to clear the site.
-A crew of a hundred cleared the vehicles, using a high-rail crane to remove the SUV.
+A crew of 100 cleared the vehicles, using a hi-rail crane to remove the SUV.
 The train was towed to Metro-North's North White Plains yard after 6 p.m., and workers proceeded to repair the damaged third rail.
-Metro-North service resumed the next morning, with delays of 15 minutes for trains to slow down at the accident site.
-Commerce Street reopened to car traffic on the afternoon of February 5.
+Metro-North service resumed the following morning, with delays of 15 minutes for trains to slow down at the accident site.
+Commerce Street reopened to automotive traffic on the afternoon of February 5.

 Social and cultural commentary

-The accident drew some commentary on what it said about the nature of suburban life in central Westchester County, where many communities owe not only their original development but their continuing affluence to the commuter rail service of Metro-North and its predecessors.
-In Chappaqua, where the train was to make its first stop, the effect was pronounced, as three of the victims had connections to the hamlet.
-Dirks lived there, Brody worked there and Nadol was a member of a local Episcopal church.
+Following the accident, some commentators discussed its relation to suburban life in central Westchester County, where many communities originally developed due to commuter rail.
+The accident had a particularly pronounced impact in Chappaqua, where the train was to make its first stop, as three of the victims had connections to the hamlet.